 Brother.

-On Sunday mornings, our church’s primary congregation gathered as usual, and then in the evenings, a group of us would make our way down into Curtis Bay to meet in the space we had acquired there.
-Because Kelly was in nursing school at the time and needed the quiet of home to study, after an afternoon break, I would load up our six kids into the van and we would make our way to the neighborhood for evening worship.
+On Sunday mornings, our church’s primary congregation gathered as usual, and then in the evenings, a group of us would head down into Curtis Bay to meet in the space we had acquired there.
+Because Kelly was in nursing school at the time and needed the quiet of home to study, after an afternoon break, I would load up our six kids into the van, and we would make our way to the neighborhood for evening worship.
 It was a routine that, over time, took on a kind of rhythm, not just in the logistics of it, but even in the way we entered the neighborhood together.

 Bumpy roads, take me to church, help us to serve the ones who hurt, Curtis Bay, what a crazy place, take me to church, bumpy roads.

-Curtis Bay sits along the water, shaped by its history as an industrial hub, with shipping terminals and rail lines and the kind of infrastructure that remains long after its original purpose has faded or changed, and the main road in is always occupied by a steady movement of trucks.
-Curtis Bay streets were not built with ease in mind.
+Curtis Bay sits along the water, shaped by its history as an industrial hub, with shipping terminals and rail lines and the kind of infrastructure that remains long after its original purpose has faded, and the main road in is always occupied by a steady movement of big trucks.
+Curtis Bay streets were not built with ease and efficiency in mind.
 The main thoroughfare is two narrow lanes moving in opposite directions, cars pressed tightly along both sides.
-The margin for error, in places like this, is always smaller than you’d prefer.
+The margin for error, in places like this, is always smaller than is optimal.

 As I approached the van, the smell of gas and something burning began to mix with the air.
 When I reached the driver’s side and pulled the door open, I was met with a scene that did not fully register all at once, but instead came into focus in pieces.
 A woman was slumped forward over the steering wheel, her body almost still, but with signs that she was struggling bodily.
 As I spoke to her, telling her that she needed to get out of the vehicle, that it was not safe to stay where she was, there was no response, not even the kind of small acknowledgment that indicates someone has heard you.